How Tia aims to revolutionize Healthcare Products

 We believe that a massive contributor to the issues plaguing healthcare is the technology systems that have been incalculably thrust upon the industry, and the way we’ve operationally and technically shifted from relationships and longitudinal health and wellness to transactional, moment in time visits and care.
 As our core insight, we strive to build a system that is explicitly oriented around supporting the many people participating in a patient’s care community, as well as acknowledging that health and wellness are ongoing activities through life, necessitating more than just a visit.

 In order to effectuate our core thesis into a system, we have taken two differentiated steps in building our products: we’ve greatly expanded our notion of “user” and we’ve greatly expanded how we think about product.

 - We have multiple users, we’re building for the patient, we’re also building for the provider.
-This means our gynecologists and Primary Care Physicians (PCPs) but also our Licensed Clinical Social Workers (LCSWs), acupuncturists, nutritionists and soon to be pelvic floor PTs and massage therapists — but it also means the MA, the care coordinator, the front desk associate, the ultrasound tech (traditionally forgotten)… we’re building for each individual on our team, and for the team collectively.
+This means our gynecologists, Primary Care Physicians (PCPs), Licensed Clinical Social Workers (LCSWs) — but it also means the Medical Assistant, care coordinator, the front desk associate, and the ultrasound tech (traditionally forgotten)… we’re building for each individual on our team, and for the team collectively.